Emory Parnell: Television

 In the 1950s, Parnell began to appear on television in dramatic shows and situation comedies in roles similar to those that he had played in films.
 He portrayed William Bendix's factory foreman, Hank Hawkins, on The Life of Riley, and Bill Anders on five episodes of the ABC/Warner Brothers western series, Maverick.

-He appeared on the ABC/WB series, Conflict and The Alaskans, with Roger Moore, and a related NBC series, Klondike, with James Coburn and Ralph Taeger.
-In 1958, he appeared as fire chief “Sam Carter” in the TV series The Real McCoys (S1E34 “Volunteer Fire Department”), and in 1961, he appeared as "Ira Ponder" in the TV Western series Bat Masterson (S3E18 "The Prescott Campaign").
+Parnell appeared on the ABC/WB series, Conflict and The Alaskans, with Roger Moore, and a related NBC series, Klondike, with James Coburn and Ralph Taeger.
+He appeared in 1958 as fire chief Sam Carter in the television series The Real McCoys (S1E34 “Volunteer Fire Department”), and in 1960 in Waldo, an unsold television pilot that aired as an episode of the anthology series New Comedy Showcase.
+In 1961, he appeared as Ira Ponder in the western series Bat Masterson (S3E18 "The Prescott Campaign").
 He appeared in an episode of the NBC family drama, National Velvet and in a 1964 episode of Perry Mason as an angry investor in "The Case of the Latent Lover".
 In 1966 he portrayed Sheriff Blake in "Jury at the Shady Rest" on Petticoat Junction and in "Pig in a Poke" on Green Acres.